Vietnam.vn - Nền tảng quảng bá Việt Nam

 Overcoming the curse of the

-Also in the category of "receiving money later, allowing construction first", is the case of Mr. Ho Van Hoan (65 years old), registered in Truong Hai village, Linh Truong commune, Gio Linh district, but the land area was recovered to build the North-South expressway in Vinh Ha commune, Vinh Linh district.
+Also in the category of "receiving money later, allowing construction first", is the case of Mr. Ho Van Hoan (65 years old), registered in Truong Hai village, Linh Truong commune, Gio Linh district, but the land area was recovered to build the North - South expressway in Vinh Ha commune, Vinh Linh district.
 Mr. Hoan has a quite nice house, but in just ten days he will have to "say goodbye" to this warm home to build the expressway.
-Previously, dozens of pepper trees and an entire orchard of 4,500 m2 were also agreed by Mr. Hoan for the construction unit to "handle as they please" more than a month ago even though he had not received compensation.
+Previously, dozens of pepper trees and an entire orchard on an area of 4,500 m2 were also agreed by Mr. Hoan for the construction unit to "handle as they please" more than a month ago even though he had not received compensation.
 Mr. Hoan analyzed: "For many years, the villagers have lived in hardship because the roads were not convenient.
 Now that the State has opened a major road, why don't we open our hearts...
 If our house is demolished, we can rebuild another one, and the expressway under construction cannot be delayed."

 Overcoming the curse of the "haunted forest"

 According to the Van Kieu people in the mountainous region of Quang Tri, the “ghost forest” - where the dead are buried - is an inviolable territory.
-They even risk their lives to protect the “ghost forest” and impose many terrible punishments on those who dare to touch the forbidden forest.
-In the tradition of the Van Kieu people, there is no such thing as entering the “ghost forest” to dig up graves and bury them elsewhere, so the news that the North-South expressway passes through the “ghost forest” of the people of Linh Truong commune (Gio Linh district) really makes people panic.
+They even trade their lives to protect the “ghost forest” and impose many terrible punishments on those who dare to touch the forbidden forest.
+In the tradition of the Van Kieu people, there is no such thing as entering the “ghost forest” to dig up graves to bury them elsewhere, so the news that the North-South expressway passes through the “ghost forest” of the people of Linh Truong commune (Gio Linh district) really makes people panic.

 Overcoming the curse of the